- Exploring Rome’s Hidden Gems on the Ancient Appian Way PRIVATE e-bike Tour

 If you’re looking to experience Rome from a different perspective, this Ancient Appian Way PRIVATE e-bike tour offers an exciting way to combine history, nature, and outdoor fun.
 Rather than battling the crowded streets or rushing through attractions, you’ll pedal along a peaceful route filled with relics of ancient engineering and stunning landscapes.

-Two things we really appreciate about this tour are the knowledgeable guides who bring history alive and the quality of the e-bikes, which make covering 14 miles doable even if you’re not a seasoned cyclist.
+Two things we really appreciate about this tour are the guides who bring history alive and the quality of the e-bikes, which make covering 14 miles doable even if you’re not a seasoned cyclist.
 One thing to consider, especially if you’re traveling with children, is that this tour is best suited for those comfortable riding a bike well and who can handle moderate physical activity.

 This experience is ideal for history buffs, outdoor enthusiasts, or families with older children (since kids need to be under 4/7 feet tall to join with a trailer).
 If you want a peaceful escape from city noise while soaking up history and scenic views, this could be just your thing.